 The Manager is responsible for the other information.
-The other information comprises the Statement by the Manager and Trust Information as set out on page 1 and 2.
+The other information comprises the Statement by the Manager and Trust Information as set out on pages 1 to 2.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.